htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 HTCondor on Windows.
-In order to effectively use HTCondor, first read the overview chapter (section `High Throughput Computing (HTC) and its Requirements <../overview/high-throughput-computing-requirements.html>`__) and the user’s manual (section `Welcome to
+In order to effectively use HTCondor, first read the overview chapter (section `High Throughput Computing (HTC) and its Requirements <../overview/high-throughput-computing-requirements.html>`__) and the user's manual (section `Welcome to
 HTCondor <../users-manual/welcome-to-htcondor.html>`__).
 If
-administrating or customizing the policy and set up of HTCondor, also read the administrator’s manual chapter (section `Administrators' Manual Introduction <../admin-manual/introduction-admin-manual.html>`__).
+administrating or customizing the policy and set up of HTCondor, also read the administrator's manual chapter (section `Administrators' Manual Introduction <../admin-manual/introduction-admin-manual.html>`__).
 After reading these chapters, review the information in this chapter for important information and differences when using and administrating